rhngla/rhngla.github.io/_posts/2018-03-22-Setup-for-ML.md

 - Choose Legacy booting option from the BIOS options
 - Press the down arrow key (or the shift key) while booting, and set the `nomodeset` option.
 (Source: [StackExchange](https://askubuntu.com/questions/162075/my-computer-boots-to-a-black-screen-what-options-do-i-have-to-fix-it/162076#162076)).

-2. Issue: Booting into freshly installed OS led to a blank screen after the initial BIOS screen.
-Occasionally would see garbled text, or error messages.
+2. Issue: Booting into newly installed OS led to a blank screen after the initial BIOS screen.
+Occasionally would show garbled text, or error messages.
 A common message was `error parsing pcc subspaces from pcct after nomodeset`. <br>
 Fix:
 - Holding the right shift key after the boot screen (supposed to load the grub menu) seemed to work.
 Not sure what actually happened.